Business owners, influencers, and educators finally have the ability to make their own course and generate revenue.

 The problem is that there are a lot of options out there, and some of them have predatory practices that just want to lock you into a deal.

-Among the very best course creators out there, you have Thinkific, and you have Podia: two time-tested, community-beloved course creation services that help you make the most attractive and educational courses out there.
+Among the very best course creators out there, you have Thinkific, and you have Podia: two time-tested, community features rich and beloved course creation services that help you make the most attractive and educational courses out there.

 It’s time to draw a comparison.
 Thinkific vs Podia: who has the better deal for your money, your time, and your vision?
 We’ll go over all the benefits and drawbacks from both of these course creator sites so you can decide what works best for you.

-You’re ready to sell your online course, and apart from delivery, you need to make sure your course building service has the concessions available to make your experience enjoyable, and see value in what they’re providing.
+You’re ready to sell your online course content, and apart from delivery, you need to make sure your course building service has the concessions available to make your experience enjoyable, and see value in what they’re providing.
+You need an easy to use online course platforms.

-Thinkific and Podia have a similar goal, but give you different paths to get there.
+Thinkific and Podia online course platforms have a similar goal, but give you different paths to get there.
 Which one ends up being better for hosting an online course?
 We’re about to find out together.

 Thinkific is an online tool and service where you can create your own courses, market them, and sell them to prospective students.
 Essentially, what you’re doing is taking your knowledge and adding it in linear modules within Thinkific to create a learning path.